-The Adelaide Health Innovation Partnership (AHIP) supports our symbiotic relationships with universities and other health services and research organisations.
+We maintain an evolving symbiotic relationship with Adelaide's universities and other health services and research organisations.
 While we rely on universities to train health care professionals, universities also rely on hospitals for clinical placements and training.

 The geographical locations of CALHN sites and organisations we work with are shown below.
 Our proximity coupled with a shared aspiration to grow research in South Australia presents a unique opportunity to develop capability within the State.